PJ pants should be one of the easiest apparel items to sew:

 Place the Front (shorter Rise) on top of the Back (longer Rise), with the “outsides” touching together:

 Pin the Front Inseams to the Back Inseams, matching at the crotch (the seam allowances of the front and back rises should be pressed in opposite directions to reduce bulk, but the seam lines should be matching):

 Straight-stitch the Inseams:

 Finish inseam seam allowances with zigzag or overlock stitching or pinking shears:

-Flip fabric over, and top-Stitch the inseam 1/4″ from the seam, securing the seam-allowance in place.
-This secures the seam allowance to prevent it from fraying, while strengthening the seam from fabric-strain when worn:
+Flip fabric over, and top-stitch the inseam seam-allowance 1/4″ from the seam, securing the seam-allowance in place.
+This helps prevent the seam allowance from fraying, while strengthening the seam from fabric-strain when worn:

 You now have a flat, comfortable, strong crotch intersection:

 (Shout out to Abbie: is it clearer now with the stitch lines drawn in?
 The front rise and back rise seam-allowances are pressed in opposite directions to reduce bulk, but the stitching lines should match up perfectly.)

 Before stitching the side-seams, get a head-start on the leg hems and waist elastic casing while the garment is still “flat”: press edges under 1/4″, and then 1 “: